The Buxton | A Beautiful Brick Lane Pub & Hotel With A Rooftop

 And above that?
 There’ll be a rooftop.

 And an honesty bar.

-NOTE: The Buxton is due top open this spring.
+NOTE: The Buxton is due top open on May 20th.
 We’ll be back then with the full scoop.
 In the meantime, you can check out their website right HERE.

 The Buxton | 42 Osborn Street, E1 6TD